wavefrontHQ/docs/pages/doc/csp_users_roles.md

 ### Operations for Applications Service Roles (Built-in)

-The VMware Cloud Services Console **Roles** page includes:
+The VMware Cloud Services Console **Roles** page includes the following built-in Operations for Applications service roles:
-- A built-in Operations for Applications service role for each [permission](csp_permissions_overview.html#operations-for-applications-permissions).
+- A corresponding service role for each [permission](csp_permissions_overview.html#operations-for-applications-permissions).
-- Two special built-in Operations for Applications service roles - one that grants full administrative access to the service, and one that grants read-only access to the service:
+- Two special service roles - one that grants full administrative access to the service, and one that grants read-only access to the service:

   <table>
   <tr>